What is a structural rivet?

 High strength structural rivets are ideal when seeking a super strong vibration resistant solution.
 They are widely used in heavy duty applications such as the fabrication of utility vehicles, trucks, trains, truck trailers, security fencing and numerous other applications.
 Structural rivets are commonly referred to as Huck rivets, lock rivet or Monobolt® and their industrial clamping strength comes from the unique combination of internal pin retention & locking mechanism that creates their inner strength.
 In this blog we will cover a wide range of structural rivets with some guidance to the right rivet gun and structural rivet test lab services to assist in selection.

 Rivets are a popular fastener to join two or more pieces of material.
 Essentially a rivet is composed of two components, a tube (body) and pin (mandrel).
-The pin is longer than the body and designed to be pulled up through the tube whilst enlarging it in the process.
-See image on the right showing the anatomy of a typical structural rivet.
+The pin is longer than the body and designed to be pulled up through the tube which enlarges and buckles it in the process.
+See image on the right showing the anatomy of a typical structural rivet, Huck rivet.

 Typical Structural Rivet

 This results in the enlarged body clamping the material between the two ends of the tube.
-There are numerous rivet types for virtually any application; from connecting your home’s guttering through to the cars we drive and the planes we fly.
-In fact, it is almost impossible to imagine a world without rivets.
-Aerobolt® has the complete range of blind structural rivets & standard rivet categories to assist in your application.
-Think of us as the rivet lads.
+There are numerous rivet types for virtually any application; from connecting your home’s guttering through to the cars we drive and the planes we fly with Huck rivets.
+In fact Aerobolt® is an award-winning authorised Huck® rivet distributor with a comprehensive range and inventory of structural rivets including general pupose rivet categories to assist in any application.
+Along with a great selection of quality cordless and air rivet guns.
+When considering rivets, remember Riley the rivet lad @ Aerobolt.

 What are the main structural rivets types?

-There are three different type of structural rivets.
-Listed here is an overview of the main rivet labels and grouped accordingly to multigrip rivets, standard grip rivets and trifold rivets.
+There are three different type of structural rivets from the renowed Huck rivet collection to the very specialised Bulb-Tite and so much more.
+Listed here is an overview of the main structural rivet options and grouped accordingly to their key attribute relating to material grip range; multigrip structural rivet, standard grip structural rivet and trifold structural rivet.

 1. Multi-Grip Structural Rivets.
 (Huck Rivet Magna-LokHucklok®, Monobolt®)

 Huck rivet Magna-Lok® is a versatile structural fastener that is ideal for multiple material grip ranges.
 This rivet has Huck’s unique internal locking mechanism that provides a high resistance to vibration & moisture.
-Fast and easy to install using conventional Huck brand gun or a structural rivet gun as a standard rivet gun does not have the jaws to install structural rivets.
-Aerobolt is Australia's number #1 Huck® rivet distributor with the complete range of structural rivets, Huck guns and structural rivet guns.
+Fast and easy to install using conventional Huck gun or a structural rivet gun as a standard rivet gun is not equipped with the correct jaws nor does it have the power or stroke to install structural rivets on a continuous basis.

 2. Standard Grip Structural Rivets.( Allok Rivet, High Strength Rivet, Hemlok®, BOM, Orlock Rivet)